suchipi/quickjs/README.md

 - Makes the module loader's resolution and loading behavior configurable
   - The module "quickjs:engine" exports an object called `ModuleDelegate`.
   - You can specify additional implicit import specifier extensions by adding to the `ModuleDelegate.searchExtensions` array.
   - You can transform any file prior to evaluating it as a module by adding a function to the `ModuleDelegate.compilers` object.
-Useful for compile-to-ts languages like TypeScript, Coffeescript, etc.
+Useful for compile-to-js languages like TypeScript, Coffeescript, etc.
   - You can override module name normalization (aka module resolution) by replacing the `ModuleDelegate.resolve` function.
     - Note that you must handle `ModuleDelegate.searchExtensions` yourself in your replacement implementation.
   - You can override the method used to load modules by replacing the `ModuleDelegate.read` function.